| |

 officers in real-time from all different sources like via radio,

-Seven dispatching officers are able to work simultaneously on
+remote data transmission lines, LAN, WAN etc. Seven dispatching officers are able to work simultaneously on

 dedicated dispatching stations.
 Supporting personal can, in case

 of high emergency, operate additional supporting terminals.
+An integrated real-time Decision Support System

 (DSS) automatically determines and selects all the resources